-If money was a factor in your decision to leave, ask yourself why they are offering it to you now.
-Where did this money come from, and would you have gotten it anyway?
+If money was a factor in your decision to leave, ask yourself why are they offering it to you now.
+Where did this money come from, and why didn’t they offer it before?

-You also have to ask yourself whether you are penalising yourself by accepting a raise now.
-Will you still be eligible for a bonus or raise in future, or will you have to threaten to leave again to receive the compensation you deserve?
+You also have to ask yourself whether you’re penalising yourself by accepting a raise now.
+Will you still be eligible for a bonus or raise in the future, or will you have to threaten to leave again to receive the compensation you deserve?

-In all likelihood, the counteroffer is not designed to keep you, but rather spare the company the cost of replacing you, which is generally 25-40% of your salary.
+In all likelihood, the counter offer is not designed to keep you, but rather spare the company the cost of replacing you.

 Unless the original issues magically resolve themselves, you’re likely to regret your decision to stay.
-Will you ultimately feel as if you’ve been bought and spend the rest of your time with this company wondering “What if?”
+You might even spend your time wondering if things would be better elsewhere.

-While no one can predict the future, if your career progression is flatlining, exploring new possibilities can be worthwhile.
+While no one can predict the future, exploring new possibilities can be worthwhile.
 You could make unprecedented progress in your career path.
-At the very least, you won’t be left wondering what would have happened if you had refused the counteroffer and embraced new opportunities.
+At the very least, you won’t be left wondering what would have happened if you had refused the counter offer and embraced new opportunities.

 What to do instead

-Although counteroffers can be flattering, the risks may exceed the rewards.
+Although counter offers can be flattering, the risks often exceed the rewards.